 Demand - The grocery sector is one of the largest users of electricity in the UK, accounting for c5% of the UK’s total electricity consumption.
 Our tenants are actively looking for opportunities to reduce energy usage and its associated costs to meet their own ambitious ESG targets.
 (1)

 Lease fundamentals - Supermarket real estate is characterised by long leases with no option to break.
 This helps to facilitate the adoption of long-term Power Purchase Agreements (PPAs).
-A PPA provides tenants with a long-term supply of clean energy at an agreed price and offers SUPR as landlord an additional long term predictable income stream underpinned by the very same grocery tenant covenants.
+A PPA provides tenants with a long-term supply of clean energy at an agreed price.

 Design - Supermarkets are large buildings which usually have extensive flat roofs that are therefore optimal for both solar installation and generation.